prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 # Local Development Environment Setup Guide

-> NOTE: COSC 010 students should alternatively use the [COSC 010 version of this guide](cosc-010.md)!
+> NOTE: COSC 010 students should alternatively use the [COSC 010 version of this guide](cosc-010.md) instead!

 This document helps you install and configure tools to develop and run Python applications on your local machine.